-In regard to the member's question, right now, in Ottawa, at the place called Embassy West, the elder facility, there are 65 elders that are housed there, and one of them is in a place called Everbrite.
-Those are the elders that are outside of Nunavut.
-There are 66 elders in total taken care of outside of Nunavut.
+In regard to the member's question regarding the elder care facility in

+Ottawa called Embassy West, 65 elders are residing there and one elder is residing at a place called Everbrite, which is also located outside of Nunavut.
+There are 66 elders in total who are receiving care outside of Nunavut.
 Thank you, Mr. Speaker.